 Do Turtles Colors Change Colors With The Season?

 Not all turtles change their colors with the season.
 Most of the turtle’s color pattern remains the same throughout all season.
 However, some turtles change their color with the season.
-These changes aren’t that noticeable to that of a chameleon’s color change.
+These changes aren’t as noticeable as that of a chameleon’s color change.

-The same color transformation is found in the male river terrapins.
-Normally, they have pale grey colours, which one doesn’t find peculiar.
+The same color transformation is found in male river terrapins.
+Normally, they have pale grey colors, which one doesn’t find peculiar.
 But during the mating season, their shells get darker and almost black.
 Research has shown that there isn’t any other reason for this except attracting female river terrapins.

 Apart from these two turtle species, other breeds also change their color with the change in season.
 However, our human eyes aren’t able to distinguish them, but a turtle might notice, especially females.